saleor/saleor/docs/architecture/gdpr.rst

-GDPR Compilance
+GDPR Compliance
 ===============

-Saleor handles few aspects of the GDPR regulation by default
+Saleor handles few aspects of the GDPR regulation by default.

 Deleting users
 --------------